-Not bad for a 7 and 9 year old!
+Not bad for a 7 and 9 year old and mama tagging along!

 They started with just pencil drawings and sharpies (as per the art videos on YouTube), then advanced to doodling their own sketches all the time- in margins of their books, on their homework (I had to stop this, their teachers didn’t love it)- and finally started to save up their favorite drawings to lightly recreate on watercolor paper (cotton canvases that can hold the watery paints without wrinkling up) and add color to them.
 We now paint all together, and bought watercolor paper post cards so we can mail our little paintings to family to enjoy as well.

 We also bought watercolor books and divide each sheet into small boxes, because watercolors are so watery and fast drying that creating large images can be frustrating.
 Now that we are mainly practicing techniques and basics, penciling in small rectangles to create a series of images is working out great for us.
 They practice wet on wet painting, wet on dry techniques, using sponges, different brushes and strokes, etc.

 Some books I loved to help us start to understand how to paint with watercolors, and various techniques to get those cool effects we were after (like a sparkling lake or gradiated skies, are Zoltan Szabo’s 70 Favorite Watercolor Techniques and Watercolor Painting For Dummies (I seriously love the For Dummies books, they take you from knowing nothing about a topic to being an expert by the time you turn the last page).
 These two books helped me understand layering, techniques to get white in watercolor paintings, the best ways to remove paint, and more… very good if you are beyond just wetting a brush and slabbing paint on watercolor paper, and ready to create beautiful images ♥︎